SEE312 - Data Communication

 Scheduled learning activities - campus

-1 x 1 hour seminar per week, 3 x 1 hour practical laboratories per trimester.
+1 x 1 hour seminar per week, 3 x 1 hour practical experiences (laboratories) per trimester.

 Scheduled learning activities - online

 Online independent and collaborative learning including a 1 x 1 hour seminar per week.
-Students are required to attend and participate in practical laboratories at the Waurn Ponds (Geelong) Campus for the scheduled sessions during the trimester intensive activities as detailed in the unit site.
+Students are required to attend and participate in practical experiences (laboratories) at the Waurn Ponds (Geelong) Campus for the scheduled sessions during the trimester intensive activities as detailed in the unit site.

 Content

 The unit provides an understanding in the basic principles of data communications and computer networking.
-The fundamental importance concerning the technology and architecture of this field, as well as the state-of-the-art technology, will be examined in-depth.
-The unit will address the TCP/IP network model with an emphasis on layers, computer communications architecture, data encoding, error detection and correction, medium access control, local and wide area networks, Cellular Wireless Networks, bridging and routing, congestion control, node-to-node communications and end-to-end protocols.
-Introduction to emerging high-speed technologies, such as ATM and TCP/IP suite of protocols that are used on the Internet will also be studied.
+The fundamental aspects underpinning the core developments in state of the art technologies, operational philosophies and hierarchical architectures in this field of modern computer networks and internetworking, will be examined in detail.
+In particular, the unit will cover the TCP/IP protocol suite with an emphasis on layers architecture, transmission mediums, data encoding, error detection and correction, medium access control, local and wide area networks as well as ATMS, Cellular Wireless Networks, bridges and routing technologies, node-to-node communications and end-to-end protocols.

 Hurdle requirement